scala/docs.scala-lang/_overviews/scala3-book/fp-pure-functions.md

 The first key point of this section is the definition of a pure function:

-> A _pure function_ is a function that depends only on its declared inputs and its implementation to produce its output.
+> A _pure function_ is a function that depends only on its declared inputs, captured constants, and its implementation to produce its output.
 > It only computes its output and does not depend on or modify the outside world.

 A second key point is that every real-world application interacts with the outside world.